gfelber/website/writeups/ctrl_space_mesarthim.md

 ## Exploitation

-Let's define the following helpers, which will enable us to interact to trigger the buffer overflow, send frames to some heap allocation utilities
+Let's define the following helpers, which will enable us to interact and trigger the buffer overflow as well as do arbitrary heap allocations.

 ```python
 inpt_file = open('input', 'wb')